aelphias/libft/README.md

-You should have gcc installed
+You should have gcc installed.

 to compile: make